CrankyCranton/TileMap3D/README.md

 1. Priority is not very efficient (see TileMap3D.gd line 51).
 2. Automatically updating the TileMap3D doesn't work fully (see TileMap3D.gd line 15).
 3. And probably many other bugs.
+4. Priority doesn't work when the game is exported (I will try to fix that soon).